Lighting Cues are only available with SCS Professional and higher license levels. DMX is used for primarily for lighting control.

 Fade out time for other active channels: If you want any other active and dimmable channels to be faded out (or immediately blacked out) when this cue is run, then select the required option from this list:

-·Do not fade out others: As the description implies, any other active DMX channels (ie DMX channels currently with values greater than 0) will be left at their current values.
-This is in keeping with the 'tracking' method of lighting consoles and is therefore the SCS default.
+•Do not fade out others: As the description implies, any other active DMX channels (ie DMX channels currently with values greater than 0) will be left at their current values.
+This is in keeping with the 'tracking' method of lighting consoles.

 Note 1: Fades on other active channels is designed for genuine lighting fades - not for movements etc. So fades on other active channels only affects channels identified in the associated Fixture Types as dimmable channels.
 Fades on other active channels does not refer to the 'Fade' checkbox described above.

-Note 2: 'Fade out time for other active channels' is not displayed for Entry Type DBO.
+Note 2: 'Fade out time for other active channels' is not displayed for Entry Type Blackout.

-Live DMX Test: Note: this is not a 'property' so is not saved.
-If you select this checkbox then the DMX Values are sent immediately to the DMX interface.
+Live DMX Test: If you select this checkbox then the DMX Values are sent immediately to the DMX interface.
 This enables you to check, for example, a real lighting effect while you drag DMX Value sliders until you get the effect and intensity you desire.
 Live DMX Test does not apply the Fade Time, although SCS may implement a short fade time to protect the fixture.
 The purpose of Live DMX Test is to enable you to view the end result of the Lighting Cue.
+SCS will blackout all other active channels unless you first of all select the 'Do NOT blackout...' checkbox described above.

 Reset Items: If you make any changes to the DMX Items, including the use of the DMX Values slider, then you can use the Reset DMX Items button to reinstate the original items and values.
 Note that this will not reset the Fade time setting or the Fade out time for other active channels setting.